HaiderMalikk/Neural-Network-Circuit-Optimizer/README.md

 ```
 NeuralNetworkCircuitOptimizer/
 │
 ├── data/                    # Contains input circuits and testing data (JSON files)
-├── notebooks/           # Jupyter notebooks for experimentation with algorithms
+├── notebooks/               # Jupyter notebooks for experimentation with algorithms (ipynb)
+│   ├── pytorch_tests        # tests for pytorch using custom data to build a mini LLM
+│   ├── scikitlearn_tests    # tests for scikit learn for testing data accuracy
+│   └── tensorflow_tests      # tests for tesnsorflow for testing neural networks
-├── src/                 # Core Python modules for parsing, optimization, simulation, and visualization
+├── src/                     # Core Python modules for parsing, optimization, simulation, and visualization + cpp files for the graph
 │   ├── circuit.py           # Optimizes the circuit using ML algorithms
 │   ├── component.py         # Creates the circuit components and adds connections between them
 │   ├── logic_func.py        # Holds the definition (i.e the logic) for all the logic gates in to circuit, giving outputs for there inputs
 │   ├── optimizer.py         # Optimizes the circuit using simple formulas and algorithms to advanced ML algorithms
 │   ├── parser.py            # Parses circuit data (JSON format)
 │   ├── simulator.py         # Simulates the circuit behavior using test cases
-│   └── visualizer.py    # Visualizes the optimization process and results (displays the circuit as a graph)
+│   ├── visualizer.py        # Visualizes the optimization process and results (displays the circuit as a graph)
+│   └── graph.cpp            # cpp file with a test graph to repersent the circuit
-├── tests/               # Unit tests for ensuring correctness
+├── tests/                   # pytest Unit tests for ensuring correctness
 ├── requirements.txt         # Lists project dependencies
 └── main.py                  # Main entry point to run the program
 ```

 ## Project Details